Skip to main content Skip to footer

 EMERGENCY CONTACT DETAILS - Tel: 01457 832126

-Temporary Local Rule – Drainage Work Areas on Hole 1 & 15
+Drainage Work Areas on Holes 1 & 15

 The sanded, infilled ditches from drainage work & all newly turfed areas are deemed No Play Zones.
 If a player’s ball is in or touching one of these areas, or if the area interferes with their stance or swing, they must take full relief under Rule 16.1b.
 This includes relief from standing on the channels.
 The nearest point of complete relief must be determined, and the ball must be dropped within one club-length of that point, no nearer the hole.